Code-Institute-Submissions/kuua/README.md

 - As user, I want to see good images of paintings
 - As user, I want to be able to look at the picture in detail
-- As user, I want to know the price of the piece in advance
 - As user, I want to be able to contact the gallery to ask for a particular style
 - As user, I want to be able to call the gallery, so contact details are important
 - As user, I want to be see how a picture would look in an interior